 Sramana: You two started working from your home.
 How did the team evolve?

-Amy Laws: We have always looked for good people who compliment our skills.
+Amy Laws: We have always looked for good people who complement our skills.
 We have 10 people working with us today.
 They work in customer service and fulfillment.
 We also have someone who helps with photography and someone who runs the auctions.
 Everything else is contracted.

 Sramana: How did you choose your partner for software development?